-Despite Legal Criticism, Harriet Harman Wants To Stop Rape Complainants Being Questioned On Their Sexual History
+This Is Why Harriet Harman Wants To Stop Rape Complainants Being Questioned On Their Sexual History

 Harman joined with Dame Vera Baird, also a former solicitor general who is now Northumbria police and crime commissioner, in parliament on Monday to hear from representatives of sexual violence support services about what can be done.

-They are leading calls for reform of section 41 of the Youth Justice and Criminal Evidence Act 1999, which is supposed to protect alleged victims by limiting barristers from raising women's previous sexual history in court.
+They are leading calls for reform of section 41 of the Youth Justice and Criminal Evidence Act 1999, which is supposed to protect alleged victims by limiting barristers' ability to raise women's previous sexual history in court.

 The defence must make an application to the judge if they intend to use someone's sexual history in court.

-Research commissioned by Baird found that lawyers used sexual history as evidence in more than a third of rape cases that were observed over the course of 18 months at Newcastle Crown Court – although the methodology of the research has been strongly criticised.
+Research commissioned by Baird found that lawyers used sexual history as evidence in more than a third of rape cases that were observed over the course of 18 months at Newcastle crown court – although the methodology of the research has been strongly criticised.

 The sexual history of complainants was questioned in 11 out of 30 rape trials at Newcastle crown court between January 2015 and June 2016, according to the report.